-If your refrigerator was manufactured prior to 1992, you probably are suffering from extremely high energy bills.
-Energy Star began rating refrigerators in 1992 to identify and promote energy efficient products and reduce greenhouse gas emissions.
-According to Energy Star, a ten-year old fridge uses twice the amount of energy of an Energy Star-rated fridge.
+If your refrigerator was manufactured before 1992, you probably are suffering from extremely high energy bills.
+Energy Star began rating refrigerators in 1992 to identify and promote energy-efficient products and reduce greenhouse gas emissions.
+According to Energy Star, a ten-year-old fridge uses twice the energy of an Energy Star-rated fridge.
 Not only does this waste power and increase your utility bills, but it is also terrible for the environment.

-Therefore, if you do have a fridge that is over ten years old, you might want to consider investing in an Energy Star-rated refrigerator.
+Therefore, if you have a fridge over ten years old, you might want to consider investing in a new Energy Star-rated refrigerator.
 You will see the result in your energy bill after the first month of installation.
-We understand that the thought of buying a new, energy-efficient refrigerator is a large investment.
+We understand that the thought of buying a new, energy-efficient refrigerator is a significant investment.
 However, the benefits will begin outweighing the costs almost immediately.